Skip to main content

 The hall buzzed with anticipation as families, friends, faculty, and staff gathered to celebrate the Class of 2025.
 Robes were straightened, cameras flashed, and applause filled the room as graduates crossed the stage.
 For many, it was the culmination of years of hard work and determination, a moment to reflect on how far they had come.

-York University’s Chancellor spoke to that sense of endurance, drawing inspiration from Dr. Jane Goodall’s words: “If you really want to do something important, then you have to work really hard, take advantage of every opportunity.
-And if you don’t give up, hopefully, you’ll find a way.”
-She reminded graduates that perseverance means believing in possibility, even when the outcome is uncertain.
-“You may have faced adversity,” she said.
+Chancellor Lisa Philipps spoke to that spirit of perseverance, drawing inspiration from Dr. Jane Goodall’s address at York’s spring convocation.
+She shared Goodall’s reminder that meaningful work demands persistence and optimism, and that success often follows those who never give up.
+“You may have faced adversity,” she told the graduates.
 “You may have been told, ‘that’s not for you.’
 But the fact that you are graduating today means that you never gave up.”

 For many, the day was as much about looking ahead as looking back.
-Lana Devrisashvili, who came to Osgoode from Georgia to study in the Canadian Common Law program, described her experience as transformative.
+Lana Devrisashvili, who practised administrative and civil law in Georgia for nearly a decade before moving to Canada, described her experience in Osgoode’s Canadian Common Law program as transformative.
 “Coming from a civil law background, this program helped me transition successfully into the Canadian legal system,” she said.
 “It gave me opportunities to grow personally and professionally, and the inspiration to keep learning.”

-That inspiration has already led her to pursue further studies in Osgoode’s Energy and Infrastructure Law specialization.
+Now continuing her studies in Osgoode’s Energy and Infrastructure Law specialization, Lana is focused on deepening her expertise in the areas of law that first inspired her career.
 “If I had to describe OsgoodePD in one word, it would be supportive,” she said.
 “The team guided me every step of the way.
 They truly help students succeed.”

-Convocation 2025 was filled with pride, laughter, and gratitude, a celebration of perseverance and community, and a reminder of the meaningful work that lies ahead.
+Convocation 2025 was filled with pride, laughter, and gratitude – a celebration of perseverance and community, and a reflection of the meaningful work that lies ahead.

 Learn more about the valuable services and student career support OsgoodePD provides to degree and diploma students.